Vitality Private Health Insurance Review: The Right Provider For You?

 • Self-harm, alcohol and drug abuse

-• Any treatment for learning and behavioural problems, or dementia
+• Treatment for learning and behavioural problems, or dementia

-• Treatment for any condition or injury arising from training for, or taking part in, professional or semi-professional sports, unless otherwise agreed in writing prior to your cover start date
+• Treatment arising from training for or taking part in professional or semi-professional sports (unless agreed in writing before your cover start date)

-• Treatment arising from nuclear or chemical contamination, war and acts of terrorism
+• Treatment arising from nuclear or chemical contamination, war or terrorism

 How to make a claim on Vitality Private Health Insurance

-Before you get treatment, submit a claim using Vitality's Care Hub.
-Vitality will let you know as soon as this has been approved, and you'll be issued a care number — this is very important so remember to keep this safe!
+Before you get treatment, submit a claim using Vitality's Care Hub (available via the app or online).
+Vitality will let you know when this has been approved and will issue you a care number — keep this safe as you'll need it at your appointment.

-Vitality will usually settle your bill directly with your healthcare provider but they will let you know if any payments are due from you and who these need to be paid to, for example if you have an excess on your plan.
+Vitality will usually settle your bill directly with your healthcare provider.
+They will let you know if any payments are due from you — for example, if you have an excess on your plan.

 Vitality Private Health Insurance: Discounts and Savings

-*Note: terms and conditions may apply to the above discounts and savings.
+*Note: the rewards programme changes regularly; terms and conditions may apply to the above discounts and savings.
 Make sure to read these carefully before agreeing.

 We have also put together a handy guide to purchasing private health insurance that may save you some money on your premiums, so be sure to check this out here.